Dollface

 Dollface is an American comedy television series created by Jordan Weiss that premiered on November 15, 2019, on Hulu.
 It stars Kat Dennings, Brenda Song, Shay Mitchell, and Esther Povitsky.
 In January 2020, Hulu renewed the series for a second season, which was released on February 11, 2022.
-The series was canceled in May 2022.
+The series was canceled in May 2022 and was officially removed from Disney+ on May 26, 2023, amidst a Disney+ and Hulu content-removal purge, as part of a broader cost-cutting initiative under Disney CEO Bob Iger.

 Premise

 The series follows "a young woman who – after being dumped by her longtime boyfriend – must deal with her own imagination in order to literally and metaphorically re-enter the world of women, and rekindle the female friendships she left behind."